 This is coming out of our taxpayer dollars, and it really upsets me.

-Uh, this is not the people's business that's going on here.
+This is not the people's business that's going on here.

 You know, the danger to the Constitution, the whole snap impeachment, why they would ever validate, legitimize what the House did is unbelievable to me.

-And because it's not a legitimate process.
+And because it's not a legitimate process, they race through it in record time.

-Well, anyway, I I share, I share your feelings.
+Anyway, I share your feelings.

-But listen, Trump said, I'm gonna do these things if you elect me.
+I know you're a busy man, but listen, Trump said, I'm going to do these things if you elect me.

-He has checked off almost every box except draining the deep filled swamp.
+He has checked off almost every box except draining the deep-filled swamp.

-What has what has the Democrats done?
+What has the Democrats done?

 Where's their checklist?